tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-02-Ins-Categorial-Data.md

-### 2. Instructor Do: Dealing with Text and Categorical Data in Machine Learning (10 mins)
+### 2. Instructor Do: Dealing with Text and Categorical Data in Machine Learning (10 min)

 In this activity, students will learn how categorical data should be preprocessed to be used in machine learning algorithms.